 Checkout time is 11 am, which is halfway through that shift, so simply waiting for all rooms to empty with the day’s departures is not a viable approach.
 Although some guests may leave earlier, there’s currently no way of knowing who has left and who is opting to sleep late unless Cast Members can see into the room through the window or actually witness the guests departing their room.

 The “Room Occupied” sign is a signal, but even empty rooms can still have this up, making it an inconclusive one.
-Presumably, this is one unintended consequence of Disney’s Magical Express ending and why there’s been an uptick of these incidences as of 2022.
+Presumably, this is one unintended consequence of Disney’s Magical Express ending and why there was an uptick of these incidences.
+Staffing shortages colliding with pent-up demand and higher hotel occupancy probably didn’t help.

 Housekeepers are expected to have all of their rooms cleaned by 4:30 pm.
 Sometimes that’s more than the number listed above if other Cast Members have called in sick or the hotel is otherwise short-staffed.
 Sometimes the front desk wants those rooms ready faster if occupancy is high and guests have arrived at the resort and are waiting.